Kidney stonesCalcium stones; Nephrolithiasis

 Obesity and weight gain are both associated with an increased risk for kidney stones.

 Higher BMIs and larger waist circumferences are both risk factors for kidney stones.
-Researchers think that there may be a link between fat tissue, insulin resistance, dehydration, and urine composition.
 People with larger body sizes may excrete more calcium and uric acid into the urine, which increases the risk for kidney stone formation.

 Caucasians seem to have the highest incidence of kidney stones, followed by Mexican Americans.
 African-Americans have the lowest risk.
 Caucasians are three times more likely to form kidney stones than African-Americans.
-Dietary
+However, dietary factors can diminish any protective effects of ethnicity.

 Dietary factors, minerals in local water, or both may contribute to geographic differences that have been observed in the occurrence of kidney stones.
 Studies have reported the highest occurrence of kidney stones in the southern region of the United States and the lowest occurrence in the western region.

-AIDS medications.
 More than 10% of AIDS patients who take the medicine indinavir develop stones.
-The risk is even higher in people with AIDS who also have hepatitis B, hepatitis C, or hemophilia, as well as those who are very thin or who take the antibiotic combination TMP-SMX.
+The risk is even higher in people with AIDS who also have hepatitis B, hepatitis C, or hemophilia, as well as those who are very thin or who take the antibiotic combination of trimethoprim/sulfamethoxazole (TMP-SMX).Other Drugs

-Ephedrine (found in some drugs used to treat asthma and congestion), triamterene (sometimes used to treat high blood pressure and fluid build-up), magnesium antacids (silicates), sulfamethoxazole-trimethoprim (used to treat certain infections), topiramate (used to treat certain seizures), carbonic anhydrase inhibitors (used to treat glaucoma), furosemide (used to treat high blood pressure or fluid retention), vitamin C or D excess, and laxatives overuse may also provoke kidney stones.
+Ephedrine (found in some drugs used to treat asthma and congestion), triamterene (sometimes used to treat high blood pressure and fluid build-up), magnesium antacids (silicates), TMP-SMX (used to treat certain infections), topiramate (used to treat certain seizures), carbonic anhydrase inhibitors (used to treat glaucoma), furosemide (used to treat high blood pressure or fluid retention), vitamin C or D excess, and overusing laxatives may also promote the formation of kidney stones.

 Certain antibiotics and drug therapies for type 2 diabetes are also associated with kidney stone formation.